 This course provides an examination of the various psychological disorders, as well as theoretical, clinical, and experimental perspectives of the study of psychopathology.
 Emphasis is placed on terminology, classification, etiology, assessment, and treatment of the major disorders.
 Upon completion, students should be able to distinguish between normal and abnormal behavior patterns as well as demonstrate knowledge of etiology, symptoms, and therapeutic techniques.
+This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 Classroom Hours (3.00).

-Take PSY-150 (Required, Previous).
+Requisite courses: Take PSY-150 (Required, Previous).